-Or perhaps you take your little one to the park, believing full well that the outdoor adventure and fresh air will be good for you and your baby.
-Then you realize all too quickly that other moms in the park seem to gravitate towards you because they all want to take a peek at your newborn.
-But the oohs and aahs are usually followed by questions and then unsolicited advice.
+And it’s not always individuals within your social circle.
+New moms also find when they take their little one to the park or market, others have advice, too.
+For example, other moms in the park seem to gravitate towards you because they all want to take a peek at your newborn.
+But the oohs and aahs are usually followed by questions and unsolicited advice.

-If all of this has you heading back indoors to the comfort of your safe abode, it could just add to your stress level because then you’re having a tendency to withdraw from others.
-But in all honesty, it doesn’t matter how many videos on parenting that you watch, or how many books you read, becoming a parent and establishing your own routine is really what it boils down to.
+When you find yourself heading back indoors to the comfort of your safe abode, remember that withdrawing from others isn’t healthy either.
+It’s ok to feel overwhelmed.
+In all honesty, it doesn’t matter how many videos on parenting that you watch, or how many books you read, becoming a parent and establishing your own routine is really what it boils down to.
 Both you and your child will change in the coming weeks and months ahead.
 What works for others may not feel comfortable for you.
-But the main thing is not to let yourself or your emotions get out
+But the main thing is not to let yourself or your emotions get out of control.

 Regardless of the boundaries you set for yourself or your child, you will eventually know what your baby wants and needs.
 Learn to trust your instincts, and when your emotions need uplifting, consult with someone you trust.
 Reaching out to another adult might be the best thing you can do.